ipld/ipld/docs/schemas/using/authoring-guide.md

 * `listpairs`

-More details about these representation strategies, including the data model kinds the map to, and their various parameters, can be found in the page on [Representations Strategies](../../representations/).
+More details about these representation strategies, including the data model kinds the map to, and their various parameters, scan be found in the feature detail pages about [Representations Strategies](/docs/schemas/features/representation-strategies/).

 ## Enums